Tearnote/Minote/lib/msdf-atlas-gen/msdfgen/README.md

 # Multi-channel signed distance field generator

-This is a utility for generating signed distance fields from vector shapes and font glyphs, which serve as a texture representation that can be used in real-time graphics to efficiently reproduce said shapes.
+This is a utility for generating signed distance fields from svector shapes and font glyphs, which serve as a texture representation that can be used in real-time graphics to efficiently reproduce said shapes.
 Although it can also be used to generate conventional signed distance fields best known from [this Valve paper](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf)